Kenn3o3/isaac-ros/docs/Isaac_doc/4_doc.md

 ![alt text](img/3.png)

-## Depth and other Perception Ground Truth data
+## Depth and other Perception Ground Truth data

 In addition to RGB image, the following synthetic sensor and perceptual information also are available for any camera.
 To see the units used for each synthetic data annotator refer to [omni.replicator](https://docs.omniverse.nvidia.com/extensions/latest/ext_replicator/annotators_details.html).